Middle East Buyers Seeking Rental Properties

-Middle East real estate
+Middle East Real Estate

-As per the head of residential at JLL Conran, there has been a change in buying pattern after the introduction of tax where the demand shifted to owner-occupied property in London.
-Investors are looking for options outside London in Manchester and Birmingham where the entry price is low in comparison and rental yields are growing.
+As per the head of residential at JLL Conran, there has been a change in buying pattern after the new tax; also, the demand shifted to owner-occupied property in London.
+As a result, investors are looking for options outside London in Manchester and Birmingham, where the entry price is low in comparison, and rental yields are increasing.

-Saudi Arabian asset management firm SEDCO Capital bought three property worth $179.9 million as a part of the UK and French investments.
-The director of Savills, Hassan Farran for cross border deals, said the UK buyers, traditionally, prefers the UK due to the landlord-friendly environment, ease of entry and low exchange rates.
+Saudi Arabian asset management firm SEDCO Capital bought three properties worth $179.9 million as a part of the UK and French investments.
+For cross-border deals, the director of Savills, Hassan Farran, said the UK buyers traditionally prefer the homeland offers due to the landlord-friendly environment, ease of entry and low exchange rates.

-Tax and council support
+Tax and Council Support

-The tax system, the support of local councils and housing associations make sure the house gets tenants and in most regions, landlords benefit from rent allowance.
-The tax system is easy to handle, clear, and the investors get rent without many deductions, in case of, an absence of outstanding tax or obligations.
+The tax system, the support of local councils and housing associations, ensures the house gets tenants, and landlords benefit from rent allowance in most regions.
+Moreover, the tax system is easy to handle and has clear guidelines, and the investors get rent without many deductions in case of an absence of outstanding tax or obligations.

-Diversity in properties
+Diversity in Properties

-The northern powerhouse offers diversity and options with new developments and new projects.
+The northern powerhouse offers diversification and options with new developments and new projects.
 It gives great opportunities to overseas buyers.
-In the last six months of Brexit, the property prices are growing in some buoyant UK regions.
-As per RICS house prices were strongest in the West Midlands and Northern Ireland.
+In the last six months of Brexit, property prices are growing in most buoyant UK markets.
+As per RICS, house prices were highest in the West Midlands and Northern Ireland.

 Some real estate agencies believe the high-end buyers are limited, and the middle-level buyers are worried about political uncertainties and Brexit.
 However, some new buyers returning to the country from other cities are keen on buying a property at lower rates.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).